-To perform a non-interactive installation of Oracle VM VirtualBox there is a response file named autoresponse, that the installer will use for responses to inputs rather than ask them from you.
+To perform a non-interactive installation of Oracle VM VirtualBox there is a response file named autoresponse.
+The installer uses this for responses to inputs, rather than prompting the user.

-Extract the tar.gz package as described in the normal installation instructions.
+Extract the tar.gz package as described in chapter 2.4.1, Performing the Installation, page 42.
 Then open a root terminal session and run the following command:

+'''

-pkgadd -d VirtualBox-<version-number>-SunOS-x86 -n -a autoresponse SUNWvbox pkgrm -n -a /opt/VirtualBox/autoresponse SUNWvbox
+pkgadd -d VirtualBox-<version-number>-SunOS-x86 -n -a autoresponse SUNWvbox

+'''